Divya-Aggarwal/Arboretum/index.md

+# Power-up (Week 11)

+## Progress Report

+In this week, I finish my readings retrival part and my sensor is working properly.

+## Testing

 # PCB Soldering (Week 10)

+## Progress Report

+I connect my PCB to raspberry Pi and finish all the connections.
+My connections are okay and my sesnor is working properly.
+Only problem I was facing with my connection part was I was not able to connect my sensor directly to PCB which I was able to sort further after consulting it with my teacher.

 I consult Kelly and Vlad and they told me to do connections with jumper wires as I have to dip almost half of my sensor in water (to do water level test) which is not possible to do if I connect my sensor directly to raspberry pi.
 If I do directly connect my sensor with raspberry pi, than while doing testing I have to make my raspberry pi wet and that is stupidity.
 So my sensor is connected to my PCB via jumper wires (male to female).